Artificial Intelligence: Boom or Doom?

 That was 2001 – actually, 1968.
 It’s getting a bit weird – isn’t it – how we have to go back past the future to talk about today – past the future of 2001… past the future of 1984… Oh, boy… HAL has since gone through countless reincarnations, and unquestionably so have AI conspiracy theories.
 Arguably the most popular, brought to us by Arnold, is all in the name … Terminator.

-What all these stories represent of course is technology – the lodgings of A.I. – run amuck, and we humans the inevitable victims.
+What all these stories represent of course is field service technology – the lodgings of A.I. – run amuck, and we humans the inevitable victims.
 You say “Self-flattery!
 Why would anyone be concerned with the likes of us, human beings, loaded with faults and paranoia?”
 Point taken.
 But, indulge for a moment, while we return to London, where the subject humans’ relationship to A.I. was taken with earnest and with a little less melodrama.
 Topics covered at the debate included:

 - Should we fear or embrace AI?
 What are the threats?